 2. Set the limits within which such contracts may operate, so as to assure protection of the civil rights of mentally disordered offenders, and protection of the rights and obligations of the public and of the party states.

 3. Facilitate the proper disposition of criminal charges pending against mentally disordered offenders, so that programs for their care, treatment and rehabilitation may be carried on efficiently.

 (1) "Mentally disordered offender'' means a person who has been determined, by adjudication or other method legally sufficient for the purpose in the party state where the determination is made, to be mentally ill and: A. is under sentence for the commission of crime; or B. who is confined or committed on account of the commission of an offense for which, in the absence of mental illness, such person would be subject to incarceration in a penal or correctional facility.

 (2) "Patient'' means a mentally disordered offender who is cared for, treated or transferred pursuant to this compact.

-(3) "Sending state'' means a state, party to this compact, in which the mentally disordered offender was convicted or the state in which he would be subject to trial and conviction of any offense, except for his mental condition, or, within the meaning of Article V of this compact, the state whose authorities have filed a petition in connection with an untried indictment, information or complaint.
+(3) "Sending state'' means a state, party to this compact, in which the mentally disordered offender was convicted or the state in which he or she would be subject to trial and conviction of any offense, except for his or her mental condition, or, within the meaning of Article V of this compact, the state whose authorities have filed a petition in connection with an untried indictment, information or complaint.